Keywords: Bandits, Multi-Armed Bandits, Online Learning, Cost-Subsidy, Cost Subsidy, Improved UCB, UCB, Elimination Algorithms

 TL;DR: Novel algorithm for the Multi-Armed Bandits with Cost Subsidy framework with logarithmic problem instance dependent upper bound

 Abstract: Multi-armed bandits (MAB) are commonly used in sequential online decision-making when the reward of each decision is an unknown random variable.
-In practice, however, the typical goal of maximizing total reward may be less important than minimizing the total cost of the decisions taken, subject to a reward constraint.
-For example, we may seek to make decisions that have at least the reward of a reference ``default'' decision.
+In practice however, the typical goal of maximizing total reward may be less important than minimizing the total cost of the decisions taken, subject to a reward constraint.
+For example, we may seek to make decisions that have at least the reward of a reference ``default'' decision, with as low a cost as possible.
 This problem was recently introduced in the Multi-Armed Bandits with Cost Subsidy (MAB-CS) framework.
-MAB-CS is broadly applicable to problem domains where a primary metric (cost) is constrained by a secondary metric (reward), and there is an inability to explicitly determine the trade-off between these metrics.
-In our work, we first introduce the Pairwise-Elimination algorithm for a simplified variant of the cost subsidy problem with a known reference arm.
-We then generalize PE to PE-CS to solve the MAB-CS problem in the setting where the reference arm is the un-identified optimal arm.
-Next, we analyze the performance of both PE and PE-CS on the dual metrics of Cost and Quality Regret.
-Our instance-dependent analysis of PE and PE-CS reveals that both algorithms have an order-wise logarithmic upper bound on Cost and Quality Regret, making our policy the first with such a guarantee.
-Finally, experiments are conducted using the MovieLens 25M dataset for both PE and PE-CS and using a synthetic toy experiment for PE-CS revealing that our method invariably outperforms the ETC-CS baseline from the literature.
+MAB-CS is broadly applicable to problem domains where a primary metric (cost) is constrained by a secondary metric (reward), and the rewards are unknown.
+In our work, we address variants of MAB-CS including ones with reward constrained by the reward of a known reference arm or by the subsidized best reward.
+We introduce the Pairwise-Elimination (PE) algorithm for the known reference arm variant and generalize PE to PE-CS for the subsidized best reward variant.
+Our instance-dependent analysis of PE and PE-CS reveals that both algorithms have an order-wise logarithmic upper bound on Cost and Quality Regret, making our policies the first with such a guarantee.
+Moreover, by comparing our upper and lower bound results we establish that PE is order-optimal for all known reference arm problem instances.
+Finally, experiments are conducted using the MovieLens 25M and Goodreads datasets for both PE and PE-CS revealing the effectiveness of PE and the superior balance between performance and reliability offered by PE-CS compared to baselines from the literature.

 Primary Area: reinforcement learning